Lanškroun

 Lanškroun ([ˈlanʃkroun]; Landskron) is a town in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
-It has about 9,300 inhabitants.
+It has about 9,800 inhabitants.
 It lies on the border of the historical lands of Bohemia and Moravia.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Lanškroun is made up of town parts of Dolní Třešňovec, Lanškroun-Vnitřní Město, Ostrovské Předměstí and Žichlínské Předměstí.
+Lanškroun consists of four municipal parts (in brackets population according to the 2021 census):